microsoft/perfview/README.md

 > :warning: Builds produced by AppVeyor are not considered official builds of PerfView, and are not signed or otherwise
 > validated for safety or security in any way.
 This build integration is provided as a convenience for community
 > participants, but is not endorsed by Microsoft nor is it considered an official release channel in any way.
 For
-> information about official builds, see [Getting PerfView](#getting-perfview) above.
+> information about official builds, see the [PerfView Download Page](documentation/Downloading.md) page.

 # Building PerfView Yourself

 If you just want to do a performance investigation, you don't need to build PerfView yourself.
-Just use the one from the download center or the GitHub release site.
+Just use the one from the [PerfView Download Page](documentation/Downloading.md).
 However if you want new features or just want to contribute to PerfView to make it better (see [issues](https://github.com/Microsoft/perfview/issues) for things people want) you can do that by following the rest of these instructions.

 ### Tools Needed to Build PerfView

 The only tool you need to build PerfView is Visual Studio 2017.
 The [Visual Studio 2017 Community Edition](https://www.visualstudio.com/vs/community/) can be downloaded *for free* and has everything you need to fetch PerfView from GitHub, build and test it.
 We expect you to download Visual Studio 2017 Community Edition if you don't already have Visual Studio 2017.

 PerfView is mostly C# code, however there is a small amount of C++ code to implement some advanced features of PerfView (The ETWCLrProfiler dlls that allow PerfView to intercept the .NET Method calls; see .NET Call in the Collect dialog).
 If you downloaded the Visual Studio 2017 Community Edition, it does not install the C++ compilation tools by default, but VS should detect that the solution needs C++ and ask you to install those tools when you open the solution.
 Allow it to do this and everything should 'just work'.

 ### Cloning the PerfView GitHub Repository.

 The first step in getting started with the PerfView source code is to clone the PerfView GitHub respository.
 If you are already familiar with how GIT, GitHub, and Visual Studio 2017 GIT support works, than you can skip this section.
 However, if not, the [Setting up a Local GitHub repository with Visual Studio 2017](documentation/SettingUpRepoInVS.md) document will lead you through the basics of doing this.
 All it assumes is that you have Visual Studio 2017 installed.